Calculated-Esports/Ruleset/README.md

 ### 4.4 Behavior Investigation

 CE Management members at their sole discretion may engage in a player behavior investigation if they believe that a member has violated the official rules of CE.
 Violations may lead to assigned penalties.
-These are listed in {{link}}.
+These are listed in https://github.com/Calculated-Esports/Rules/blob/main/README.md#punishments.

 ### 4.5 Confidentiality / Blackmailing